Introducing PrimeReact v11-alpha 🎉Discover Now

 filterMode#

-• lenient (default) — a branch is kept if it matches directly or any descendant matches.
-The whole subtree comes along.
+• lenient (default) — keep a branch if it matches, or if any descendant matches.
+The whole subtree is included.

-• strict — leaves must match themselves; parents are kept only when a descendant matches.
-Non-matching leaves never appear.
+• strict — leaves must match on their own.
+Parents are kept only as a path to a matching descendant; non-matching leaves are dropped.

 Documents